mronkko/ZoteroQuickLook/README.md

 ## Installing on Windows

 On Windows, you must first install a QuickLook tool.
-By default, ZoteroQuickLook is set up to work with [MaComfort](https://leonardo.re/macomfort/).
-However, this is a paid software and can be quite resource intensive and buggy.
-Several free, open source, and more stable tools exist.
-Available QuickLook tools for Windows include [QuickLook](http://pooi.moe/QuickLook/), [Seer](1218.io), and [WinQuickLook](https://github.com/shibayan/WinQuickLook).
+By default, ZoteroQuickLook is set up to work with [QuickLook](http://pooi.moe/QuickLook/).
+Alternative QuickLook tools for Windows include [Seer](1218.io), [WinQuickLook](https://github.com/shibayan/WinQuickLook), and the paid software [MaComfort](https://leonardo.re/macomfort/).
+In my experience, the default option, QuickLook, is the most stable and powerful and least resource intensive option.
 You can choose another QuickLook program if you like.
 The software must be able to take a file name as a command line parameter.

 After installing a QuickLook program, set ZoteroQuickLook to use this program:
  1. Open the Config Editor in Zotero's Advanced preferences pane.